mathgeniuszach/xdialog/README.md

 - On Windows, xdialog uses the built-in ctypes module to interface directly with system dialogs.
 - On Linux, it uses the `zenity` command, or defaults to Tkinter if `zenity` is not available.
 - On other systems like MacOS, it defaults to Tkinter.
+If someone can implement native dialogs on MacOS, that would be appreciated :)

 ## Usage